iffyaiyan/airbnb-Seatle/README.md

 This project is the First Project of Data Scientist Nanodegree Program from Udacity.
 The goal of the project is to implement the CRISP-DM (Cross-Industry Standard Process for DATA Mining).
 One can use his own datasets or the datasets provided at the 'Project Motivation and Details' Description.
 I have decided to use the Seattle Airbnb dataset to get some useful insights.
 Following are the 3 questions I have looked in this dataset.

-1. Analysis of room types, their percentages & price ranges.
+1. How Price is affecting the number of beds that can be in a Hotel
-2. Analysis of month wise room availably and corresponding prices ranges to answer what time is best to visit Seattle.
+2. Best time to visit Seattle and Availability of room with price and time of the year
-3.Neighborhood price Analysis to see which is the priciest neighborhood and which one is the best to choose.
+3. Who are among the popular neighbourhood

 <a name="FileDescription"></a>
 # File Description